This year’s dates are May 24th – May 28th, 2018

 Recreational Vehicles/Camp Sites

 There are no picnic tables, fire pits, or marked spaces in Camp Oakes.
 RV’s may not park on the telescope a field or in a way that will impede traffic or damage the environment at Camp Oakes.
 RV and trailer owners need to be especially careful of interior lights.
 Please park so that doors open away from observers, block windows to prevent light trespass, and mask interior lights with red cellophane as necessary.
 Generators may run only from 11:00 a.m. until 8:00 p.m.
-No RV’s are allowed to connect to the camp electrical system except at the Indian Guide Village!
+RV’s are not allowed to connect to the camp electrical system.
+Also, there is no water supply available to fill your RV water tanks and no dumping facilities.
+Please bring your own water and plan to dump water or waste after you leave Camp Oakes.

 Quiet Times/Active Locations